mschmitt/radiostation/README.md

 * Sripted:
   * Icecast:
-    * Hook stealing of the MDomain SSL certificate from Apache into Icecast startup
+    * Hook stealing of the MDomain SSL certificate from Apache into Icecast startup (complete, `/etc/systemd/system/icecast2.service.d/override.conf`)
-  * Other:
-    * Probe Metadata from Stream and save the JSON object for insertion into the player page
+  * Probe Metadata from Stream and save the JSON object for insertion into the player page (complete, `metadata-prober`)